U-M Google Updates

 - Open files in common apps like Microsoft Office and Adobe Photoshop.

-U-M Google August Summary
+U-M Google December and January Summary

-The monthly U-M Google Summaries inform campus of Google releases for Core Apps as well as the Non-Core Apps (those that are not part of the G Suite for Education agreement).
+The monthly U-M Google Summaries inform campus of Google releases for Core Apps as well as the Non-Core Apps (those that are not part of the G Suite for Education agreement.)
 We communicate important information on Core Apps throughout the month.
 Core and Non-Core Apps are listed on the G Suite website.

 Note: Keep in mind that even when non-core apps are found in a core app (like Google Drive), they are not covered by the G Suite for Education agreement.